 The two-currency model used by sweepstakes casinos with Gold Coins for play money and Sweep Coins for prize-eligible play.

-The two-currency system used by sweepstakes casinos where Gold Coins are for fun play and Sweep Coins are for prize-eligible play.
+The two-currency system at sweepstakes casinos: Gold Coins for fun play, Sweep Coins for prize-eligible play.

 US states where sweepstakes casinos are either prohibited or have limited operations due to state-specific gambling laws.